Watts to Joules per Second: Understanding the Fundamental Relationship in Energy and Power

 Defining Joules per Second: Another Way to Express Power

 Joules per second (J/s) is another way of expressing power.
 As the name suggests, it represents the amount of energy (in joules) transferred or converted per unit of time (one second).
-Since one watt is defined as one joule per second, watts and joules per second are fundamentally equivalent.
+That said, since one watt is defined as one joule per second, watts and joules per second are fundamentally equivalent.
 Using either unit to describe power is perfectly acceptable and conveys the same information.

 The Interchangeability of Watts and Joules per Second

 The equivalence between watts and joules per second is absolute.
-There's no conversion factor needed.
+On the flip side, there's no conversion factor needed.
 This is because the definition of a watt inherently incorporates the rate of energy transfer in joules per second.
-Therefore:

 - 1 watt = 1 joule per second (1 W = 1 J/s)